mckelvey/instagram-node-lib/README.md

 To obtain a user url for the link to Instagram, use the authorization_url method.
 You can include the optional parameters as needed, but be sure to use spaces instead of pluses (as they will be encoded to pluses).

     url = Instagram.oauth.authorization_url({
-      scope: 'comments likes' // use a space when specifying a scope; it will be encoded into a space
+      scope: 'comments likes' // use a space when specifying a scope; it will be encoded into a plus
       display: 'touch'
     });